 You can change up your pose and facial expression, jump in the air, lay on the floor—whatever you please.
-Some imaginative multiplicitors have even used the technique to create their own kind of tableau vivant, like a crime-show-worthy faux murder scene or really weird trip to the dentist (and yes, you can see both of those examples right over thisaway).
+Some imaginative multiplicitors have even used the technique to create their own kind of tableau vivant, like a crime-show-worthy faux murder scene or really weird trip to the dentist.

 Assembling your multiplicity pic

-Once you’ve snapped a bunch of fabulous photos, open one in the PicMonkey Editor.
+Once you’ve snapped a bunch of fabulous photos, open one in PicMonkey.
 You’ll add the rest of your pics to this one, so make sure the setting looks the way you want it to.

-Now head to the Graphics tab, and use the Add your own button to open another photo.
-Remove the background from your subject with the eraser on the graphic palette (check out our background eraser video tutorial for an in-depth look at the process, and zoom in to make sure you remove every last bit of background).
+Now head to the Photos & Video tab, and click the Add photo or video button to open another photo.
+Select your new photo and click Remove bkgnd from the Image Tools menu on the left (check out our background eraser video tutorial for an in-depth look at the process).
 Align your newly backgroundless subject with the photo underneath, then repeat the background-erase-and-place process with your other photos.
 That’s it!

-Pro tip: To make your finalized multiplicity photo look extra cohesive, click the Flatten button on the Layers palette, then add a texture or photo effect to your entire image.
+Pro tip: To make your finalized multiplicity photo look extra cohesive, click the Flatten button on the Layers panel, then add a texture or photo effect to your entire image.
 Nobody will ever believe that you started with a bunch of different pics.